JoanneJons/optimizing-pipeline-in-azure/README.md

 ## AutoML

-AutoML generated a **VotingEnsemble model** as the best fitted model, based on the primary metric accuracy.<br>
+AutoML generated a **Voting Ensemble model** as the best fitted model, based on the primary metric accuracy.<br>
-The VotingEnsemble model defines an ensemble created from previous AutoML iterations and implements soft voting.
+The Voting Ensemble model defines an ensemble created from previous AutoML iterations and implements soft voting.
 The hyperparameters generated are the classifiers for the ensemble and the weights.

 `weights=[0.4666666666666667, 0.2, 0.06666666666666667, 0.06666666666666667, 0.06666666666666667, 0.06666666666666667, 0.06666666666666667]`